DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 *Global Routing Prefix* issues by provider. *Subnet Identifier* assigned by client. *IPv6* uses *CIDR* addressing and it is allows to use  *VLSM-like* mechanism - we can change subnet size by borrowing the low bits.
 But it recommends to changing 4 bits to avoid the situation when the one part of hexadecimal number indicates to subnet and the other part indicates to interface.

-There are several *IPv6 Cast* types:
+There are several *IPv6 Cast Types*:

 - *Unicast* - From node to the node.
 - *Anycast* - From node to the node from the *Multicast Group*.